-Dr. Pedro Noguera: Segregation Forever?
-Education and Civil Rights 60 Years After Brown v.
-Board of Education
+Segregation Forever: Education & Civil Rights 60 Years After Brown v.
+Board of Education (Sept 4)

 In this presentation we will analyze the current reform agenda being promoted by states, the federal government and various advocacy groups.
 We will also explore why issues pertaining to racial segregation and social inequality are no longer considered central to school change initiatives and the implication of allowing these issues to be ignored.
 Finally, we will consider the possibilities for change that exist in the current period given the constraints confronting public schools.

 A Conversation with Richard Rodriguez, author of Darling (Sept 16)

 Darling is a collection of essays in which Rodriguez considers the complete reality of faith-based violence among the three Abrahamic religions of the desert, growing atheism in the West, the roll of women in Church and society, sexuality, and other timely topics.